-- 1. In the Map Navigation Toolbar, click on Zoom Last button to go to your previous view. - 2.
+- 1. In the Map Navigation Toolbar, click on South Sou - 2.
 Click on Zoom Next button to proceed to move forward in your history.

 Sometimes after exploring the data, we need to reset our view to the extent of all the layers.
 Instead of trying to use the Zoom Out tool multiple times, QGIS provides us with a button to do that action for us.